onlyVishesh/Learning-WebD/project/basic JS project/Pokedex/README.md

 ## About The Project

 This a small project created to learn JavaScript concepts.
-In this project i learn about functions like foreach, etc exporting and importing of variable and functions with DOM manipulation.
+In this project i learn about functions like foreach, scroll, map, etc exporting and importing of variable and functions with DOM manipulation.

 Demo Video -